altermo/ultimate-autopair.nvim/README.md

 # Ultimate-autopair.nvim 0.4.0
 Ultimate-autopair plugin aims to have <u style="color: red">**all possible features**</u> that an auto-pairing plugin needs.

-Note that the documentation is severely out of date.

 Requires neovim 0.7
 ## Summary
 Ultimate-autopair is a neovim autopair plugin that is easy to extend, by the fact that it supports extensions.
 (Note that the extra mappings (`<CR>`,`<BS>`,...) currently use a different system of extensions) The builtin extensions includes among other things: command line support, multicharacter pairs, non one-line, fastwarp and much more...